- Patient hub

 Although physically small, eyelids are actually complex components made up of layers of skin, muscle, ligaments, nerves, blood vessels and fat.
 Because of this intricate structure and their exposure to the elements, the eyelids are prone to a number of disorders:

-Called a blepharoplasty, cosmetic eyelid surgery is becoming increasingly popular, especially in Asian cultures where a ‘double eyelid’ is common.
+Called a blepharoplasty, cosmetic eyelid surgery is becoming increasingly popular.
 No surgical procedure is without risks and cosmetic eyelid surgery tends to be very expensive.
 A blepharoplasty can also be performed for medical reasons, including treatment for ptosis, tumours and other eyelid related disorders.

 More than just a canvas for make-up, the eyelid is a powerhouse of a component, shielding, wiping and cleaning the cornea.
 Attend to good eyelid hygiene and the eyelid will reward you with good eye health.